Top Healthy Foods to Keep You Nourished This Winter

 Feeling tired, sluggish, or getting sick a lot?
 Maybe you’re not eating the right foods!

-Proper nutrition and hydration are important to keep up a strong immune system, which is more important than ever now during this COVID pandemic.
+Proper nutrition and hydration are important to maintain a robust immune system, which helps avoid viruses and diseases.

 People who maintain a well-balanced and healthy diet have a lower risk for infectious diseases and even chronic illnesses.

-Here are the best foods to eat and vitamins to take to strengthen your immune system and lower the risk of developing serious complications from COVID-19.
+Here are the best foods to eat and vitamins to take to strengthen your immune system and lower the risk of developing serious complications.

 Eat Fresh Foods and Avoid Processed Ones